laurencable10/Predicting-User-Interaction-Reddit/README.md

 Pitching a narrative on how to create a Reddit post that will get the most engagement from Reddit users by putting classification methods, webscraping, and Natural Language Processing skills to the test

-For this project, two major data science skills will be practiced: Collecting data by scraping a website and building classification models to predict "viral" Reddit posts by creating a binary variable.
+For this project, the following fundamental data science skills are practiced:
+- Collecting data by scraping a website and building classification models to predict "viral" Reddit posts by creating a binary variable.

 ## Project Summary